wercker-labs/wercker-blog/source/posts/2013-06-21-Introducing-our-new-add-app-flow.md

 ![image](http://f.cl.ly/items/0v080B3l1b1I2P3P3x2z/Screen%20Shot%202013-06-21%20at%2011.53.17%20AM.png)

-We now present you with a list of repositories and also show if a repository is private, public and a fork of another repo.
-We introduced a search box which you use to filter your application, making selection even snappier.
+We now present you with a list of repositories and also show if a repository is private, public, and if it's a fork of another repo.
+We introduced a search box which you can use to filter your repositories, making selection even snappier.

 ![image](http://f.cl.ly/items/0Z1c0A1k0g1c0j2h082z/Screen%20Shot%202013-06-21%20at%2011.53.43%20AM.png)